Quasa

 Hello!

-Researchers at the University of Sydney have found that standing desks may not reduce the risk of heart disease after all — they may actually increase circulatory issues like varicose veins.
+Researchers at the University of Sydney have found that standing desks may not reduce the risk of heart disease after all — and could even increase circulatory issues such as varicose veins.

-These findings don't, of course, mean that sitting all day is good for you, either, but they do highlight the importance of white-collar workers moving around throughout the day.
+These findings do not suggest that sitting all day is harmless, but they underscore the importance of regular movement for office workers throughout the day.

-According to a new paper published in the International Journal of Epidemiology, both sitting all day and standing all day without changing it up seems to be pretty bad for you.
+According to a new paper published in the International Journal of Epidemiology, both prolonged sitting and extended standing without variation can be detrimental to health.

-Using UK Biobank data gleaned from more than 83,000 patients who wore high-grade wearable monitors, the Sydney researchers found that for every extra 30 minutes standing after two hours, the risk of circulatory disease went up by a whopping 11 percent.
+Using UK Biobank data from more than 83,000 patients who wore high-grade wearable monitors, the Sydney researchers found that for every extra 30 minutes of standing after two hours, the risk of circulatory disease rose by 11 percent.

-Rather than saying one is better than the other, the researchers looked into whether standing desks could help or hinder health.
-As they found, being still too long is bad for you regardless of whether you're standing or sitting.
+Rather than declaring one posture superior, the researchers examined whether standing desks help or harm health.
+Their conclusion: remaining still for too long is harmful whether standing or sitting.

 “The key takeaway is that standing for too long will not offset an otherwise sedentary lifestyle and could be risky for some people in terms of circulatory health,” explained University of Sydney medicine professor Matthew Ahmadi in a statement.
 “We found that standing more does not improve cardiovascular health over the long term and increases the risk of circulatory issues.”